nerevu/prometheus/app/markdown/about.md

 ### Inspiration

 The inspiration for Prometheus came from the lack of adequate tools for managing investment portfolios.
-Currently available applications lack support for managing investments ([Mint](www.mint.com)), present a conflict of interest through management fees or ties to brokerage firms ([Betterment](http://www.betterment.com/), [Wealthfront](http://www.wealthfront.com/)), or are limited in the number of asset classes they provide exposure to ([MarketRiders](http://www.marketriders.com/), [FutureAdvisor](https://www.futureadvisor.com/)).
+Currently available applications fail for various reasons:

+* lack support for managing investments ([Mint](www.mint.com))
+* present a conflict of interest through management fees or ties to brokerage firms ([Betterment](http://www.betterment.com/), [Wealthfront](http://www.wealthfront.com/))
+* limited in the number of asset classes they provide exposure to ([MarketRiders](http://www.marketriders.com/), [FutureAdvisor](https://www.futureadvisor.com/))

 ### Features